-\,\ For sale wholesale and retail by the Religio Pallo-cophical Publishing House, Adams St., and Fifth Ave., Chicago, it pale as at other times.
-Usually the light grows dim after a few minutes, and is renewed apparently by a hand making passes over it, just as John King does.
+it pale as at other times.
+Usually the light grows dim after a few minuses, and is renewed. apparently by a hand making passes over it, just as John King does.
 On this occasion no such renewals was necessary.
-For a considerable portion of the time it remained on, or immediately over the table; but at others it was mediately over the table; but at others it was in motion, rapping out answers to our questions, and striking different parts of the room as we requested.
-In this way it was carried into the furthest corner of the room, and rapped at the angle formed by the walls and ceiling, i. e, at the point furthest from us.
-It struck the ceiling in various places, the globes of the gasalier, the mantel-shelf; and, in short, did what I have never seen before or since.
-It seemed as if the permanence of the light knew seemed as if the permanence of the light knew no bound, and as if it could be maintained at any distance from the circle.
+For a consider able portion of the time it remained on, or immodiately over the table, but at others it was in motion, rapping out answers to our questions, and striking different parts of the room as we requested.
+In this way it was carried into the furthest corner of the room, and rapped at the angle formed by the walls and ceiling, i e, at the point furthest from us.
+It struck the ceiling in various places, the globes of the gasalier, the mantel shelf, and, in short, did what I have never seen before or since.
+It seemed as if the permanence of the light knew no bound, and as if it could be maintained at any distance from the circle.
 It was at last extinguished at request.